-The transmier should produce 1 to 2 was.
+The transmier should produce about 1 to 2 was.
 The Drive control (RV1) may be used to adjust the final output.
 Although the 2N3866 final amplifier transistor is quite rugged and is protected by ZD1, it is possible to destroy the transistor by either overdriving it, or by transmiGng for more than a few seconds into an incorrect load.
 With this in mind a spare 2N3866 is provided with the kit - do not destroy this as well!
-We suggest you begin around 1 wa and increase the output as far as it will go.
-Try for an output voltage on the test meter of some 15 to 25 volts.
-One to two was on 20 metres represents a useful amount of QRP transmier power.
+We suggest you begin below 2 was and increase the output to around 2 was maximum.
+Try for an output voltage on the test meter of some 25 to 28 volts.
+One to two was on 40 metres represents a useful amount of QRP transmier power.
 If you turn up the drive control up too much, the output power will start to go down - and this should be avoided as it will produce a bad output signal.
 Remember to use the transmier with the NET SW in the upward (off) posi4on.
 Pressing the switch downwards switches power to the oscillator only.
 Use this posi4on to find the frequency of the transmier on the receiver.
-This may be used to find a par4cular frequency or to "net" the transmier to another sta-4on.
+This may be used to find a par4cular frequency or to "net" the transmier to another sta4on.
 The transmier output is 50 Ohms and the transmier should be used into a 50 Ohm antenna (e.g. a dipole) or via an Antenna Tuner to match the 50 Ohms to the antenna.